Go Back

 • Heat the olive oil in a large pot or Dutch oven over medium-low heat, Add in the carrots, celery, onion and sauté until the onions are translucent, 8 to 10 minutes.
 Add in the garlic and dried Italian herb seasoning and sauté until fragrant, about 1 minute.

-• Stir in the vegetable broth and bay leaf.
-Season with salt and pepper, to taste.
-Cover the pot and bring the broth to a boil over medium heat.
+• Stir in the vegetable broth and bay leaf and season with salt and pepper.
+Cover the pot and bring to a boil over medium heat.
 Remove the lid once the broth comes to a boil and stir in the rice and corn.
-Return the lid, and simmer until the rice is tender, 15 to 20 minutes, stirring occasionally so that the rice doesn’t stick to the bottom of the pot.
+Return the lid and simmer until the rice is tender, 15 to 20 minutes, stirring occasionally so that the rice doesn’t stick to the bottom of the pot.

-• Remove the pot from the heat.
+• Carefully remove the bay leaf and compost or discard it.
 Taste and add more salt and pepper, if needed.
+Remove the pot from the heat.
 (Keep in mind that the rice will continue to expand as the soup cools, so you may need to add a little more broth to second servings or leftovers.)

 Notes